 Can’t believe that I am going into my third year already!
 I remember when I was a freshman, I was warned by several seniors about 3rd year being the most challenging and important year, in the 5 years of study.
 As it scares me a lot and worried that I won’t be able to overcome such pressure and demand through my third year.

-Nevertheless, as it is just the start of the semester 1, it seems as though the “big boss” has not come yet.
-The stuff that has been taught so far are relatively absorbable, so I can still catch up to it.
-This year, it is different from the last two years which mainly focuses on the basic and foundations then emphasising it to veterinary clinical knowledge.
+Nevertheless, as it is just the start of semester 1, it seems as though the “big boss” has not come yet.
+The stuff that has been taught so far is relatively absorbable, so I can still catch up to it.
+This year, it is different from the last two years which mainly focuses on the basics and foundations then emphasising it to veterinary clinical knowledge.
 I feel like I have moved a big step towards being a vet!

-Semester starts in September, since my liberal studies are all done and dusted, I no longer need to worry about signing up for other courses, giving me a rare leisure start of the school month.
-Entering into year 4, I begin to learn more about the clinical part of the course, mainly focusing on livestock and fish.
+The semester starts in September, since my liberal studies are all done and dusted, I no longer need to worry about signing up for other courses, giving me a rare leisure start of the school month.
+Entering year 4, I begin to learn more about the clinical part of the course, mainly focusing on livestock and fish.

-Students are required to bath and do physical examination on dogs during the hospital practical course.
-Physical examination includes observation, use of stethoscope, body condition scoring, look for breathing patterns, skin conditioning, etc. Through hearing, we looked at breathing, heart rate, etc. Touch and feel examination include checking of lymph nodes.
+Students are required to bathe and do a physical examination on dogs during the hospital practical course.
+Physical examination includes observation, use of stethoscope, body condition scoring, look for breathing patterns, skin conditioning, etc. Through hearing, we looked at breathing, heart rate, etc. Touch and feel examination includes checking of lymph nodes.
 You’d still get really busy regardless of how prepared you were.
-Afterall, it was my first physical examination and I got nervous at times.
+After all, it was my first physical examination and I got nervous at times.
 Fortunately, I met a very gentle and patient dog, didn’t get angry with me and worked with me for full 2 hours.